 Offering a similar atmosphere, with smaller crowds and lower prices, is Gwangalli Beach.
-While this beach isn’t as popular for swimming during the day as Busan’s other beaches, it offers a view of Busan’s Diamond Bridge made famous in the movie Black Panther.
-Whether it’s a restaurant, bar, or coffee shop, there are many places from which to see the iconic view of the lit-up bridge against the night horizon.
+While this beach isn't as popular for swimming during the day as Busan's other beaches, it offers a view of Busan's Diamond Bridge, made famous in the film Black Panther.
+Whether it's a restaurant, bar, or coffee shop, there are many places from which to see the iconic view of the lit-up bridge against the night horizon.
 Gwangalli is also the location of the Busan Fireworks Festival.
-A million people fill the beach each year to see an hour-long fireworks show that incorporates the notable bridge.
+A million people fill the beach each year to see the hour-long fireworks show that incorporates the notable bridge.

 At the heart of the city is Seomyeon, Busan's downtown area.
 At the junction of Subway Lines 1 and 2, Seomyeon mixes a variety of traditional bars and restaurants with modern stores and clubs.
 One can wander the many side streets finding whatever suits their tastes, whether it be a dance club or street-side food carts.

 Outdoor activities and sports in Busan

-With mountains, coastlines and everything in between, there’s no shortage of outdoor activities to do in the city.
+With mountains, coastlines and everything in between, Busan has no shortage of outdoor activities.
 Hiking is one of the most popular activities for young and old in Busan, with countless paths that wind around the Jangsan, Geumyeongsan and other mountains.
 Coastal hiking trails can also be found in Igidae and Taejeongdae.

 With five major beaches, Busan residents have access to many water sports.
 People can often be seen surfing, kayaking and jet-skiing at Haeundae and Gwangalli Beaches.
 Expats without a surfboard or kayak can also find rentals at these beaches.